-The expenses incurred by other CS group companies under common control are recharged to CSi group through 'Net overheads allocated from other CS group entities'.
+The CSi group incurs expenses on behalf of other CS group companies under common control.
+These are subsequently recharged to the relevant companies through Net overheads allocated to other CS group entities.
 The recharges comprise compensation and benefit expenses and general administrative expenses.
-The increase in Professional Services is due to the transfer of all corporate function staff who perform multiple material legal entity critical functions and critical service contracts into Credit Suisse Services AG, London Branch in June 2017.
-Credit
+The increase in charge year on year is due to employee transfers disclosed in Note 11.